-When Is In-house the Right Option?
+When Is in In-house Software Development the Right Option?

 Going in-house may be the right option for you if the following are true about your business:

 - You want full control over each and every detail of your software project.
 In-house development means you’re holding all the strings all the time — for better or worse.

-What Are the Pros and Cons of Going In-house?
+Pros and Cons of In-house Software Development

 - You can build your team from the ground up.
 You have optimum control over team composition.
 You can personally hand-pick the professionals you’ll be working with.

 - You’re assured of a fully dedicated team.
 Sometimes, outsourced resources are assigned to multiple projects simultaneously.

 - You have the highest level of control over product vision and direction.
 If you require absolute visibility and control over every single aspect of product development, this is how you’ll get it.

 - You have to compete for top design and development talent — talent that’s in high demand.
 With software design and development skills in high demand across industries and geographies, the competition can be steep.
 Will the compensation and benefits you’re offering be sufficient to entice top-level professionals?

 Engaging a fully outsourced team may be the right option for you if some of the following are true: